0

 Resolution (X and Y axis)

-XY resolution is the size of an individual pixel for LCD/LED and DLP systems and laser spot diameter for SLA laser systems.
+XY resolution is the size of an individual pixel for LCD/LED and DLP systems and the laser spot diameter for SLA laser systems.
 Generally, XY resolution is fixed for LCD/LED and SLA systems, so you do not have to worry about exposure changes due to XY resolution adjustments.
-If you own DLP projector with adjustable resolution, it can significantly affect your exposure times.
+If you own a DLP projector with adjustable resolution, it can significantly affect your exposure times.
 So, you have to keep that in mind when running your resin printer calibration.
-When you move your projector up, you decrease your build area, which means that entire output of light source (in mW) is concentrated in smaller area (cm2), therefore, your mW/cm2 increases.
-Consequently, your 3D resin will get more light energy, which will result in shorter exposure times and faster chemical reaction.
-Opposite applies when you increase projector distance from the resin tray.
-When doing this entire output of light is concentrated in a bigger area, your mW/cm2 decreases and resin will get less energy per square unit.
-That will result in longer exposure times and slower chemical reaction.
+When you move your projector up, you decrease your build area, which means that the entire output of the light source (in mW) is concentrated in a smaller area (cm2), therefore, your mW/cm2 increases.
+Consequently, your 3D resin will get more light energy, which will result in shorter exposure times and faster chemical reactions.
+The opposite applies when you increase the projector distance from the resin tray.
+When doing this entire output of light is concentrated in a bigger area, your mW/cm2 decreases, and resin will get less energy per square unit.
+That will result in longer exposure times and slower chemical reactions.

 Layer height (Z resolution)

 Layer height determines the thickness of a single layer of an object that you are printing.
-It is so called Z resolution.
-You can choose from the most common layer heights which are 30μm and 100μm, but if you need extremely high quality and smooth surface, you can also aim for 20μm.
-Anything in between these numbers is also completely fine, but not very common.
-You should also keep in mind that practical difference between 50μm and 20μm with well mechanically tuned machine is negligible, whereas difference in 3D printing time is huge.
+It is a so-called Z resolution.
+You can choose from the most common layer heights, which are 30μm and 100μm, but if you need extremely high quality and smooth surface, you can also aim for 20μm.
+Anything between these numbers is also fine but not very common.
+You should also remember that the practical difference between 50μm and 20μm with a well mechanically tuned machine is negligible, whereas the difference in 3D printing time is huge.

 It is very difficult to come up with some sort of rule for exposure time changes regarding layer changes.
-Intensity of light passing through a media diminishes exponentially.
-That being said, absorption properties of 3D resin and its components determine the relation between exposure duration and layer thickness, which is not linear.
-However, here at AmeraLabs we use a rule of thumb that we will share with you and which you are welcome to use.
-If you go down below 75-100μm layer height and keep XY resolution constant, for a 50 % layer reduction you should lower exposure by 25%.
-This rule is a bit subjective and in some cases correct exposure can be even shorter, but it is a good starting point.
+The intensity of light passing through a media diminishes exponentially.
+That being said, the absorption properties of 3D resin and its components determine the relation between exposure duration and layer thickness, which is not linear.
+However, here at AmeraLabs, we use a rule of thumb that we will share with you.
+If you go down below 75-100μm layer height and keep XY resolution constant, for a 50 % layer reduction, you should lower exposure by 25%.
+This rule is a bit subjective, and in some cases, correct exposure can be even shorter, but it is a good starting point.

 50% lower layer height = 25% lower exposure

-How often should you run resin printer calibration procedure?
+How often should you run the resin printer calibration procedure?

-Apart from calibration of 3D printer right after the purchase, there are quite a few occasions, when it is highly recommended to re-run calibration routines.
+Apart from calibration of the 3D printer right after the purchase, there are quite a few occasions when it is highly recommended to re-run calibration routines.

 When changing 3D printing resin

 If you change your 3D resin brand, it is also a good idea to re-run calibration procedures.
-Each brand of 3D resins is very different in terms of reactivity and pigment/dye concentration.
-With some 3D resin brands you should repeat resin printer calibration even after opening a new bottle, because you rarely know when it was manufactured and if well-established quality assurance procedures were used.
-At AmeraLabs each lot of our materials is run through enormous scientifically-proven testing procedures with various resin 3D printers in order to sustain identical performance each time.
+Each brand of 3D resin is very different in terms of reactivity and pigment/dye concentration.
+With some 3D resin brands, you should repeat resin printer calibration even after opening a new bottle because you rarely know when it was manufactured and if well-established quality assurance procedures were used.
+At AmeraLabs, each of our materials is run through enormous scientifically-proven testing procedures with various resin 3D printers to sustain identical performance each time.

 Every 3–6 months

-Light source of 3D printer is aging.
-No matter if it is a laser, DLP/UV projector or LED – its power decays as time goes by.
-To compensate that we recommend to periodically rerun calibration procedures.
-However, it is difficult to specify exact frequency, as it depends on how often you print and what type of light source you have.
-Therefore, if you print for your own needs, it is fine to review your light source condition once in 3 to 6 months.
+The light source of the 3D printer is aging.
+No matter if it is a laser, DLP/UV projector, or LED – its power decays as time goes by.
+To compensate for that, we recommend to periodically rerun calibration procedures.
+However, it is difficult to specify the exact frequency, as it depends on how often you print and what type of light source you have.
+Therefore, if you print for your needs, reviewing your light source condition once in 3 to 6 months is fine.
 If you see some visible changes in your printing quality (perhaps your light source is decaying faster than expected), you should rerun your calibration procedure.
-Of course, if you decide to completely change your light source, extensive calibration is a mandatory step to obtain decent printing results.
+Of course, if you decide to change your light source completely, extensive calibration is mandatory to obtain decent printing results.

 What’s next?

-Finally, to ease the stress of resin printer calibration we have created AmeraLabs Town calibration test print that is available for everybody to download.
-Most importantly, it is packed with an extensive guide on how to read and interpret its various features.
+Finally, to ease the stress of resin printer calibration, we have created an AmeraLabs Town calibration test print that is available for everybody to download.
+Most importantly, it is packed with an extensive guide on reading and interpreting its various features.

-If you need more help, feel free to drop us as an email.
+If you need more help, feel free to drop us an email.

 Read other articles: